jenkinsci/helm-charts/charts/jenkins/README.md

 Configuration is done via [Jenkins Configuration as Code Plugin](https://github.com/jenkinsci/configuration-as-code-plugin) by default.
 That means that changes in values which result in a configuration change are always applied.
-In contrast the XML configuration was only applied during the first start and never altered.
+In contrast, the XML configuration was only applied during the first start and never altered.

 :exclamation::exclamation::exclamation:
 Attention: